 This course comprises two 15-week semesters of taught modules, a winter programming assignment over three weeks in January, and the MSc project over three months at the end.
 Semester 1 concentrates on fundamental techniques.
 Semester 2 integrates, develops and applies these skills.

 Practical work is a key component in this course.
 It builds from self contained tasks in the first semester, over the larger Winter programming assignment, to a group project in Semester 2.
 Finally, the dissertation project (possibly with a company) is the largest piece of work leading to your MSc dissertation.
+We usually place more than 50% of our students with a company for the MSc project duration.

 In the Semester 1 you will take the following two core modules: